-Obtain an Employer Identification Number (EIN) from the IRS.
+- Obtain an Employer Identification Number (EIN) from the IRS.

 EIN numbers are assigned to corporations, partnerships, political committees, and other entities for tax filing and reporting purposes.
 It is mandatory for registering a committee and opening a bank account.
 You may apply for and obtain an EIN directly from the Internal Revenue Service website or by calling (800) 829-1040 for assistance.

-Open a bank account in your committee’s name.
+- Open a bank account in your committee’s name.

-- Ask the bank if it provides images of both the front and back of cancelled committee checks.
+Ask the bank if it provides images of both the front and back of cancelled committee checks.
 This is a CFB requirement.
 If your bank offers online banking, make sure you have access to the scanned images of both sides of all checks.

-- Obtain a committee debit card.
+Obtain a committee debit card.
 Using a debit card is the most convenient way to track all purchases.

-If you have previously run for an elected office covered by the Campaign Finance Program (mayor, public advocate, comptroller, borough president, or City Council member), you must authorize a new committee for each election cycle.
-You must also obtain a new EIN and open a new bank account for each election cycle.
+If you have previously run for an elected office covered by the Campaign Finance Program (mayor, public advocate, comptroller, borough president, or City Council member), you must open a new bank account for each election cycle.
 Program participants may only open one authorized committee per election cycle.

-Attend a CFB Training
+- Attend a CFB Training (mandatory)

 The candidate, treasurer, or an individual with significant managerial control must attend both a Compliance and a C‑SMART training.
 Compliance trainings cover campaign finance law and CFB rules.
 C‑SMART trainings provide an overview of the CFB’s web-based application, which campaigns must use to manage and disclose financial activity.

-The CFB also offers a New to the CFB seminar that is geared towards first-time candidates, treasurers, and campaign staff.
+The CFB also offers a New to the CFB seminar that is geared toward first-time candidates, treasurers, and campaign staff.
 This seminar is optional and will cover an overview of some expectations and demands of running for a CFB-covered office.
 Recommendation: Attend this seminar prior to the Compliance and C‑SMART trainings.

-Contact your Candidate Services Unit (CSU) Liaison
+- Contact your Candidate Services Liaison

 You will be assigned a liaison to assist your campaign throughout the election cycle once your committee is registered with the CFB.
 Your liaison is trained to answer questions about compliance and C‑SMART and will be one of your campaign’s most valuable resources.
 Your liaison will also remind you of important deadlines and filing requirements.

-Request Getting Started Information
+Request Getting Started information